medavox/ktorio.github.io/clients/http-client/2multiplatform.md

 ### Android tasks

 * `:client-mpp-android:emulatorList` - lists all the available emulators
-* `:client-mpp-android:emulatorStart` - starts the emulator (this would block Gradle for now, so better to do in a separate terminal)
+* `:client-mpp-android:emulatorStart` - starts the emulator (this blocks Gradle for now, so it's better to do this in a separate terminal)
 * `:client-mpp-android:emulatorInstall` - install the application inside the emulator
 * `:client-mpp-android:emulatorRun` - executes the application inside the emulator